This post may contain affiliate links. Please read my disclosure and privacy policy.

 Coconut Oil Tip

 When eggs are cold from the fridge, they may cause the coconut oil to thicken when stirred into the brownie batter.
 If this happens, the brownies will still bake fine, but the batter will be thicker to spread into the pan.
 You can warm the eggs in a bowl of warm water for 10 minutes.
-Or, stir them into the batter first to help warm them up, then add the coconut oil last.
+Or, stir them into the batter first to warm them, then add the coconut oil last.

 Step 3: